-With Omloop Het Nieuwsblad and Kuurne-Brussels-Kuurne coming up this weekend, the cobbles are coming, which means that pro mechanics are working feverishly to prepare their riders’ bikes for the demands of the pavé.
+With Paris-Roubaix coming up this weekend the harshest cobbles of the season are just a few days away, which means that pro mechanics are working feverishly to prepare their riders' bikes for the demands of the pavé.

-You might think that all that needs doing is to fit some 28mm tyres, then off you go, but there’s much more to it for riders in search of Classics glory.
+You might think that all that needs doing is to fit some 28mm tyres, then off you go, but there's much more to it for riders in search of Roubaix glory.

-While 250km of racing over roads that you’d think twice about driving down will take a significant toll on the legs, many pros also double (or even triple) wrap their bar tape in an attempt to provide extra cushioning for their hands, wrists, and shoulders.
+While 250km of racing over roads that you'd think twice about driving down will take a significant toll on the legs, the relentless juddering will also numb the hands and arms.
+To combat this, many pros will double (or even triple) wrap their bar tape in an attempt to provide extra cushioning for their hands, wrists, and shoulders.

 This is also often complemented by gel inserts positioned underneath the bar tape, which provide a little extra protection from the cobbled terrain, especially as frame manufacturers generally concentrate on providing a comfortable rear end for their bikes, occasionally neglecting to provide any extra cushioning at the front.

-One less obvious place to put some extra bar tape is on your pedals, but that’s exactly what we saw a few Lotto-Soudal riders doing at last year’s Paris-Roubaix.
+One less obvious place to put some extra bar tape is on your pedals, but we've seen pro teams such as Lotto-Soudal do this in the past.
 This not only has the same effect as putting extra bar tape around the handlebars (i.e. vibration dampening), but should also help to stop the cleats from slipping around in the pedals and even popping out when riding over really rough road surfaces.

-Of course the other pedal modification we’ve seen is rider’s using pedals that have been specifically designed for racing in muddy and wet conditions, such as the Speedplay Pavé pedals that Fabian Cancellara has been using for a number of years.
+Of course the other pedal modification we've seen is riders using pedals that have been specifically designed for racing in muddy and wet conditions, such as the Speedplay Pavé pedals that Fabian Cancellara used for a number of years.

 The classic bike modification for the cobbles is to fit wider tyres.
-Back in the day, riders would flirt with 25mm tyres run at a lower pressure for extra comfort and traction especially in wet conditions, but with wider tyres now being the norm for most road racing, we’re seeing riders using 28mm or even 30mm tyres for the Classics.
+Back in the day, riders would flirt with 25mm tyres run at a lower pressure for extra comfort and traction, especially in wet conditions.
+However, with wider tyres now being the norm for most road racing, it's common to see riders using 28mm or even 30mm tyres for the Classics.
+Most modern endurance bikes are capable of accommodating the increased size.

 For Paris-Roubaix in particular, many pros shun their tyre sponsors in favour have hand-sewn tubular tyres made specifically for the event, with FMB and Dugast in particular having some star name clientele.